Cvedia/syncity-redist/README.md

 # Running

-python syncity_test_v2.py --help
+python syncity.py --help

 Shows you a list of options, switches and so on.
-What you want to do first is run a simple demo, keep in mind that you can run this script from a different machine, as long it has access to the machine running the simulator.
+What you want to do first is run a simple script, keep in mind that you can run this script from a different machine, as long it has access to the machine running the simulator.

-We recommend you running the --help page so you can see a detailed description of all demos currently available.
+We recommend you running the --help page so you can see a detailed description of all scripts currently available.

 ### Warning